GB (footballer)

 Gabriel Souza da Silva (born 5 January 2005), known as Gabriel or simply GB, is a Brazilian footballer who plays as a forward for Vasco da Gama.

 Club career

+Early career

 Born in Rio de Janeiro, GB started playing futsal with local side River de Piedade, before being spotted by professional team Vasco da Gama, having played in a game against them.
 He joined Vasco da Gama at the age of nine, and progressed through their academy, signing a professional contract in 2021.

+Vasco da Gama

+On 19 January 2023, he made his professional debut with the team in a 79th substitute Campeonato Carioca match against Audax-RJ.
+On 28 July 2024, he made his Série A debut against Grêmio in a 71st minute substitute.
+Just six days later, on 3 August 2024, he scored his first professional goal against Red Bull Bragantino in 21st day of 2024 Campeonato Brasileiro Série A.